-Since in VR we can not directly study the participants’ view, we should record what they see.
-You can use Oculus Mirror or VR View if you are on Steam, to mirror the VR experience from the headset onto the desktop and to record it using OBS, there is also an Open VR plugin for OBS to record an eye of choice and adjust settings.
-One of the cases, when it makes sense, are games or experiences when you have to aim and want to test right-and left-handed people.
+Since in VR you can not directly study the participants’ view, you should record what they see - ask participants to record their VR View or mirror it onto the desktop via Oculus Mirror, OBS, Steam.
+There is also an Open VR plugin for OBS to record an eye of choice and adjust settings.
+Recording just one eye makes sense for games or experiences when you have to aim and want to test with right-and left-handed people.

 Another option can be built-in video recording and even live streaming which as well should involve in-VR recording for future evaluations.
-These options are not always useful due to IP considerations.
+These options are not always useful due to IP considerations if a game is not launched/confidential.
 Video recording itself is the whole other topic which we will not cover fully here but there are different options and setups you can use to conduct VR remote user testing.

 It’s often recommended to practice a think-aloud protocol.
 But the cases can vary.
 Sometimes it’s better to let players relax and just play as they would by themselves while observing them and taking notes.
 It’s important to not distract testers from the actual test which may happen if they try too hard to not forget to speak aloud instead of just playing the game.
 Consider all pros and cons and choose wisely.